davidkvara/5statics/README.md

 # 5statics

 Challenge to build (copy) Five static websites with react.
-Inspired by this [post](https://daveceddia.com/learn-react-with-copywork/)
+Inspired by this [awesome post](https://daveceddia.com/learn-react-with-copywork/)